-Grilled skinless chicken breasts are all too often more like pieces of cardboard than proper serious eats.
-With a little know-how, however, we no longer have to stand for this injustice.
-The key to juicy grilled chicken breasts is to brine them first, then to cook them over a two-zone fire, using a thermometer to gauge doneness.
+Grilled skinless chicken breasts are all too often more like pieces of cardboard than food you'd actually want to eat.
+With a little know-how, however, you no longer have to stand for this injustice.
+The key to juicy grilled chicken breasts is to brine them first, then cook them over a two-zone fire and pull them off when they're perfectly done.

 - Active time: 30 minutes

 Place 1 chicken breast in a resealable plastic bag or between two pieces of plastic wrap.
 Using a meat pounder, rolling pin, or small skillet, pound chicken breast into an even thickness, about 3/4 inch in height.
 Repeat with remaining 3 breasts.